Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 * Open your web browser and navigate to \<static-ip-address\>.
 You should be prompted to the Jupyter Notebook welcome page (password: *xilinx*).
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/Setting-up-your-system/welcome.png" width="1200"/>

-* The PYNQ image includes a Samba file sharing service, which allows to access the file system as if it would be a remote drive (*).
+* The PYNQ image includes a Samba file sharing service, which allows to access the file system as if it would be a remote drive.
 This is very handy to transfer files between your PC and the Redpitaya-125-14.
 The configuration process is described [here](https://pynq.readthedocs.io/en/v2.0/getting_started.html#accessing-files-on-the-board).

+***

-**(*) NOTE**: Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
+:information_source: **INFO** Do not worry if your user permissions our your network settings do not allow you to access the Samba service.
 File transfers can also be done via SCP.

+***

 ## 3. Speed up the design flow
 ### 3.1 Define a RSA key pair
 We will generate an RSA key pair that will prevent you from using the *xilinx* password in your SSH and SCP commands:
-* Open a command line terminal (*).
+* Open a command line terminal (for Windows see :warning:).
 * Generate the key pair:
 ```bash
 ssh-keygen -t rsa